Paying for Classes

 Finance Policy

-Statements will be available electronically and can be viewed by logging in to the student’s my.FHTC.edu account.
+Statements will be available electronically and can be viewed by logging in to their my.FHTC.edu account.

 Payment Plans